Of course, there’s a lot to consider when planning such a lengthy road trip….

 BOOKS:

 The Rough Guide to Italy [14th edition].
 This book was wonderful and detailed and is the size of the bible.
-However it was weird that Foggia and Ascoli Pinceno do not even get a mention!
+However it was weird that Foggia and Ascoli Piceno do not even get a mention!

-Greece: The Peloponnese [Bradt]- My go to book on The Peloponnese.
+Greece: The Peloponnese [Bradt]- My ‘go to’ book on The Peloponnese.

 France Eyewitness Travel Guide [DK] An old edition bought from a charity shop.